 This importance made it a designated closed city during the Cold War years, which meant it was forbidden to foreigners.

-The rise of Glasnot and Russia’s transition from communism to democracy marked a falling off in quality control but standards soon resumed normal service.
+Russia’s transition from communism to democracy marked a falling off in quality control but standards soon resumed normal service.
 Baikal over-and-unders also have the advantage of allowing the user to turn the ejectors on and off – an advantage over most other guns on the market in the UK.

 There’s what looks like a tiny screw head in the face of each of the knuckles, and if you turn each one through 90 degrees, the gun is transformed into a non-ejector.